leshow/blog/content/post/icmp.md

 ## Yak #2: How do you send something other than TCP/UDP in tokio?

 Okay, so now we know a bit about what ICMP is, how do we send a message with tokio?
-There are no ICMP sockets in the std lib or tokio, they support TCP/UDP/unix sockets.
-Essentially, what we need to do is create a raw socket and then build up our ICMP abstraction on top of that, then have that register with the tokio reactor and write some async/await methods so we can use it.
+There are no ICMP sockets in the Rust std lib or tokio, they support TCP/UDP/unix sockets.
+Essentially, what we need to do is create a raw socket and then build up our ICMP abstraction on top of that, then have that register with the tokio reactor and finally write some async/await methods so we can use it within our larger tokio application.

 In C (warning: I don't write a lot of C!), one would use the `socket` syscall [this](https://man7.org/linux/man-pages/man2/socket.2.html) to create an ICMP socket: